 NIH HEAL Initiative Expertise and Resources

-NCATS is offering opportunities to apply our state-of-the-art technologies and extensive experience in therapeutic development to ideas and expertise in pain, addiction and overdose through collaboration.
-The opportunities for collaboration fall into two general categories: novel human cell-based screening platforms, and pharmacological probe and preclinical drug development (described below).
+We are offering opportunities to apply our state-of-the-art technologies and extensive experience in therapeutic development to ideas and expertise in pain, addiction and overdose through collaboration.
+Open opportunities for collaboration fall into two general categories: novel human cell–based screening platforms and pharmacological probe development.

 Novel Human Cell-Based Testing Platforms